TAMANPREET13/Reference-Notes/ReactNotes.md

 * A component can return only 1 root element so if we want to return more we must wrap them around a duv element.

 ![kuchbhi](Image/Screenshot%20(270).png)

+## Props
+Props are just attributes of components that we build in .js file

+* Props stand for property

+* Props allows you to make your component reusable and is one of the key feature that react has to offer

+* We use props so that we can pass data into our components dynamically to make them configurable and reusable

+## Splitting Components Into Mutliple Components